National and State Government Awards.

 Industry specific Award Conditions might include:

-- Protection for employees who should be guaranteed work for their entire rostered shift; delaying start time, or finishing early in times of light trading, is not acceptable.
+- Protection for employees who should be guaranteed work for their entire scheduled shift; delaying start time, or finishing early in times of light trading, is not acceptable.

-- Employees must be given no less than 7 days’ notice in the event of changes to a roster; unless previous agreement has been reached.
+- Employees must be given no less than 7 days’ notice in the event of changes to a schedule; unless previous agreement has been reached.

 - When an employee has worked 5 hours or more, they are entitled to a 30 minute, unpaid break.
 Award conditions also govern paid break entitlement, in some industries.